 “I consider it a great privilege to contribute my knowledge and experience to the mission of the Sable Island Institute.
 In particular, I will continue to promote the Institute’s collaboration with the CWHC’s regional node at the AVC in order to better understand causes of mortality in wildlife.”

 “My interest in working with the Sable Island Institute is threefold.
-First, the beauty and wonder of Sable Island’s natural and cultural history is enchanting and awe-inspiring to me.
+First, the beauty and wonder of Sable Island’s natural and cultural history is enchanting and awe-inspiring to me and I think that bringing diverse opportunities for individuals to experience the wonder and beauty of Sable Island (even remotely) is an exceptional endeavour.
 Second, Sable Island offers a unique and rare opportunity to study biological and ecosystem processes in isolation.
-And finally, I think that bringing diverse opportunities for individuals to experience the wonder and beauty of Sable Island (even remotely) is an exceptional endeavour.”
+Third, as a curator of Nova Scotia’s zoology and natural history, I think it is important to protect and capture the unique and diverse qualities of Sable Island so that they can be studied for generations to come.”

 Tim is an Associate Professor at Saint Mary’s University (Halifax, Nova Scotia), in the department of Biology and the Forensic Science Program.
 As a biologist, he is primarily involved in using genetics to better understand the biology of populations, with an emphasis on marine mammals and conservation issues facing small and/or endangered populations.
 Tim is particularly interested in the ways in which genetic characteristics influence the fitness of individuals, and how these individual-based patterns scale-up to influence population-wide trends and extinction probabilities.
 He has been conducting genetic analyses on the North Atlantic right whale since 1999, when he began his graduate work at McMaster University (Hamilton, Ontario), a program that continues.
 Tim is also involved in genetic studies of several other whale species (including the St. Lawrence beluga, and eastern North Pacific gray whales).
 His other interests include forensic DNA typing, computer programming, and developing new statistical and analytical methods to study populations.